mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

 1. Read `NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md`, immutable
-   N1-A `a04a7e6`, N1-A1 `914957f`, N1-A2 `e663a91`, and the N1-A3 two-schema,
-   semantic-validator, gold/raw, hostile, and manifest packet.
+   N1-A through N1-A3, the N1-A4 audit and prior-art adjudication, and the A4
+   two-schema/byte-validator/gold/raw/hostile/manifest packet.
 2. Preserve failed A1 exactly: 13 files, no manifest, immutable raw SHA `92516e02…`.
 Never resume, repair, clear, or reseal it.
-3. A fresh independent non-author must replay the 15-entry manifest, both strict schemas, 2/2 gold controls, 1/1 complete ROW/RUN raw derivation, 102/102 exact hostile dispositions, duplicate-key rejection, product relation, path normal form, external trust boundary, and absence of the frozen N2 root.
-Any failure amends N1-A3 in a new commit; it does not rewrite N1-A, N1-A1, or N1-A2.
+3. Preserve the completed fresh N1-A4 audit: 15/15 manifest, both strict schemas, 8/8 controls, 1/1 ROW/RUN raw derivation, 130/130 exact hostiles,
+   numeric/UTF-8/Unicode/Set closure, external trust, and absent N2 root.
+   Commit it with the prior-art adjudication; never rewrite A–A3.
-4. Only after that audit accepts a committed N1-A3 coordinate, assign one fresh absent non-overlapping root for exactly one Luna xhigh N-IETM F0.
+4. Only after that committed N1-A4 coordinate, assign one fresh absent non-overlapping root for exactly one Luna xhigh N-IETM F0.
 Do not patch current packrat or widen the public API.
+5. First compare the mechanism to pinned Dubroy/Warth/Ohm and GPeg controls;
-5. Compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
+   reproducing prior art earns no novelty.
+Then compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
 Append EOF/assert final offset.
 Bind full examined/EOF dependencies, action/effect identity, complete products, allocation/GC/retained heap, and unit-bearing K-edit break-even.
 6. N-IETM targets PL-BE only.
+PL-BE may establish local utility, not novelty.
    Descriptive local 2x/3x edit ratios grant no strict-law milestone.
 Freeze the root on the first stale product, unequal selection, schema drift, cache contamination, or hostile failure.
 7. Fresh Sol critiques the immutable F0; owner agglomerates and stops.